HecticKiwi/Arithmetic-Formatter/README.md

 ```

 ## Input Constraints
-This function will return an error if given an invalid input in the following cases:
+This function will return an error if given the following invalid inputs:
 * There are more than five problems
 * An operator other than '+' or '-' is used
 * Operands are not positive integers